nanocurrency/nano-docs/docs/running-a-node/ledger-management.md

 ### Data source
 Make sure you trust the source providing the data to you.
 If you are unfamiliar with the individual or organization providing the ledger, consider other options for the data or fallback to the default of [bootstrapping](#bootstrapping) from the network.

-### Voting weights
+### Representative voting weights
 Blocks are confirmed using the voting weight of representatives and these weights are determined by the account balances assigned to those representatives.
 In addition, the node releases contain a hard-coded set of representative weights captured at the time of release.

 If a new ledger is downloaded it is recommended to compare the voting weights it contains against the hard-coded values in the node.
-To do this, the [--compare_rep_weights](/commands/command-line-interface/#-compare_rep_weights) CLI (_available in V21+ only_) can be run to get an output of the variance.
+To do this, the [--compare_rep_weights](/commands/command-line-interface/#-compare_rep_weights) CLI (_available in V21+ only_) can be run to get an output of the mismatched weight, mean and standard deviation.

 Although the variance threshold considered to be safe will depend on freshness of the ledger file and network weight variations since the node release date, in general more than a 10% difference should be scrutinized further.
 If you need support in evaluating join the [Node and Representative Management category](https://forum.nano.org/c/node-and-rep/8) on the [Nano Forums](https://forum.nano.org).